-In the latest version of AT&T's Application Resource Optimizer (ARO), we provide you with the ability to model how your app is influenced by an LTE network, and compare that with a model of how your application performs on a 3G UMTS network.
+In the latest version of AT&T's Video Optimizer, we provide you with the ability to model how your app is influenced by an LTE network, and compare that with a model of how your application performs on a 3G UMTS network.
 While there are major differences between the LTE and 3G networks, the biggest difference observed by end users is the faster speeds of LTE.

-In this Best Practice Deep Dive, we'll provide background on the differences in the state machines and power usage of the LTE and 3G networks, and show you how ARO displays those differences so that you can be aware of how your app is performing on both networks.
+In this Best Practice Deep Dive, we'll provide background on the differences in the state machines and power usage of the LTE and 3G networks, and show you how Video Optimizer displays those differences so that you can be aware of how your app is performing on both networks.

 Let's begin by looking at the 3G state machine.
 The following figure shows how this state machine operates.

 Starting in the lower left of figure 1 and proceeding clockwise, we begin with the IDLE state and follow the four black arrows indicating state changes:

 - In the IDLE state, the radio is off.
 When data is to be sent, there is a 2 second delay (due to radio signaling) before reaching the DCH (CELL_DCH) state.

 - DCH is the high throughput state where packets are transmitted.
 After packet transmission has stopped, the device remains in DCH for 5 seconds in case more packets arrive.
 This idle time of 5 seconds is called the DCH tail.

 - If no more data arrives, the radio switches to a shared channel called FACH (CELL_FACH).
 The FACH state can handle signaling packets, but if more data comes in, the radio switches back to the DCH state.

 - If no packets arrive after 12 seconds in the FACH state, the radio returns to the IDLE state and turns off.